Colorful Minors: Conclusion

 This enables a replacement argument that produces an equivalent instance whose graph has bounded Hadwiger number.
 The problem can then be solved in $\Ocal_{|H|+k}(|G|^{\Ocal(1)})$ time, again using the decision version of \cref{prop_HadAnnotated}.

-To extend this argument to $q > 1,$ one would need to prove a “colorful” analogue of \cite[Theorem 6]{FedorLPSZ2020Hitting}, which would extend \cref{thm_whattodowithaclique} to identify vertices that are irrelevant for every possible hitting set of size $\leq k.$ While one might reasonably believe such an extension is possible, the details of its construction appear to be quite intricate.
+To extend this argument to $q > 1,$ one would need to prove a “colorful” analogue of \cite[Theorem 6]{FedorLPSZ2020Hitting}, which would be able to identify a vertex that is irrelevant for every possible hitting set of size $\leq k.$ While one might reasonably believe such an extension is possible, the details of its construction appear to be quite intricate.

 All algorithms discussed in this section have significant complexity, both in their parameter dependence and in their polynomial factors.
 Optimizing these algorithms -- either in general or for specific, interesting instantiations of $(H, \psi)$ -- could be a promising direction for future research.